Andy4495/emulator-8-bit/README.md

 ### Defining the CPU

-The CPU opcodes are defined in several tables (implemented using arrays of structs) for the main and extended opcodes.
-Each entry in tha tables contain the size of the instruction, the opcode/data layout, and the instruction mnemonic.
-The opcode itself is represented by the array index.
+The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`).
+Each entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
+The opcode value is represented by the array index.

-The Z80 CPU is defined by a class.
+The Z80 CPU is defined by a class (`Z80.h`).
 This class contains:

 - An array representing the memory (RAM and ROM) available to the processor
   - This is currently defined as a single structure of 65536 bytes (16-bit address space)
   - Future iterations may allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
   - Future iterations may also support RAM and/or ROM banking
-- An array representing the I/O address space (256 bytes)
+- Arrays representing the input and output address space (256 bytes each)
 - All programmer-accessible processor registers
-- Other internal registers and and flip-flops that aren't directly avaiable to the programmer, but represent the internal state of the processor.
+- Other internal registers and flip-flops that aren't directly avaiable to the programmer, but represent the internal state of the processor.
 - Methods representing various CPU operations, including:
   - Load memory from file
     - Loads ROM and RAM with program and data as defined in the input file